-- 1. If the unit will not be operated during the winter, drain the evaporator and chilled water piping and flush with glycol. - 2.
-Add a glycol solution to the chilled water system.
+- 1. If the unit will not be operated during the winter, drain the evaporator and chilled water piping and flush with glycol. - Add a glycol solution to the chilled water system.
 Burst protection should be approximately 10°F below minimum design ambient temperature. - 3.
 Insulate the exposed piping. - 4.
 Add thermostatically controlled heat by wrapping the lines with heat tape.

 When glycol is added to the water system for freeze protection, the refrigerant suction pressure will be lower, cooling performance less, and water side pressure drop greater.
+See "Glycol Solutions" on page 15 for flow rate and pressure drop adjustment factors.